UBCHREST/ablate/docs/content/radiationFormulation/index.md

 parallel plates with a media of defined temperature distribution.
 The one dimensional analytical solution of this problem is compared against the results from the solver in order to define the error.

+The appropriate number of rays to use for each cell is about 500.

+## Scaling

     /** To transport a particle from one location to another, this simply happens within a coordinate field.
 The particle is transported to a different rank based on its coordinates every time Migrate
      * is called.
 The initialization particle field can have a field of coordinates that the DMLocatePoints function reads from in order to build the local storage of ray segments.
 This field could be
      * essentially deleted during the solve portion.
 It must be replaced with a set of particles associated with every ray segment.
 The field initialized for the solve portion will have more particles